How to Plan and Design a Pepper Garden for a Successful Harvest

 Know Your Grow Zone

-Knowing your grow zone is a key piece in planning for a garden's location.
+Knowing your grow zone is a key part of planning for a garden's location.
 A grow zone refers to a geographical area where certain plants can grow based on the average lowest temperature during the winter.

 Knowing your zone can help you decide when you want to start planting, how often you need to water, give you an idea of what plants will and will not survive the winter, and much more.
-Click here to learn more about grow zones!
+Learn more about USDA grow zones and how they affect pepper planting times in our complete grow zone guide.

 Site Selection

-When choosing where your garden goes, you should be thinking less how about pretty it will be and more about how to maximize sunlight and precipitation.
+When choosing where your pepper garden will go, focus less on aesthetics and more on maximizing sunlight, drainage, and airflow.
 While where it goes for cosmetic purposes is important, you may accidentally short yourself in other areas if you aren’t careful.

-Pepper plants typically require 6 to 8 hours of full sun per day growing best in a sunny location with well-drained soil.
+Pepper plants typically require 6 to 8 hours of full sun per day and grow best in a sunny location with well-drained soil.
 We recommend choosing a well-lit spot in a slightly higher section of ground to provide easy drainage.
 Though a consistent amount of precipitation is ideal, you will also want to have equally consistent drainage.
-Waterlogging your soil can stunt plant growth and eventually affect the overall PH levels of your soil.
+Waterlogging your soil can stunt plant growth and eventually affect the overall pH levels of your soil.

 Maximizing Sunlight